Aidan Fitzpatrick: Norwich City

 On 5 July 2019, Fitzpatrick signed for Premier League club Norwich City for a fee reported to be in the region of £350,000.

 Queen of the South

 On 24 August 2020, Fitzpatrick signed for Scottish Championship club Queen of the South in a season-long loan deal.
 On 8 September 2021, after securing his contract release from Norwich, he signed a one-year permanent contract with Queen of the South.

 Partick Thistle (second spell)

 On 13 July 2022, Fitzpatrick signed a two-year deal with Partick Thistle once again.
 Although his contract at previous club Queen of the South had expired, the Doonhamers held out for a compensation fee, due to the player still being under 23 years old.

+In June 2023 Fitzpatrick extended his contract with Thistle, adding an extra two years on to his deal, extending it until June 2026.